IBM/kif/docs/tutorial.md

 > (**Item** [Mariagrazia Pizza](http://www.wikidata.org/entity/Q100420770))<br/>
 > (**Item** [Pizza Hut](http://www.wikidata.org/entity/Q191615))

 The [Search()][kif_lib.Search] constructor creates a new searcher using the given plugin.
 In the example above, we used plugin "wikidata" to look for at most three items with descriptors matching the search string "pizza".
 The items found are returned in order of relevance, from most relevant to least relevant.
-Here the top three items found refer to the food item, to a person (a pharmaceutical chemist), and to the American restaurant chain.
+The top three items found above refer to the food item, to a person (a pharmaceutical chemist), and to the American restaurant chain.

 The [`sr.item()`][kif_lib.Search.item] call we used above searches for and returns items.
 A related call in the [`Search`][kif_lib.Search] API is [`item_descriptor()`][kif_lib.Search.item_descriptor] which in addition to the items returns any available descriptors.
 For example: